awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions.md

 + `read-execute` permissions to others

 Note that only the root user can modify this directory\.
 The root user can also grant other users permissions to write to this directory\.
 For example:
 + Create writable per\-user subdirectories\.
-For step\-by\-step instructions, see [Walkthrough 3: Create Writable Per\-User Subdirectories and Configure Automatic Remounting on Reboot](accessing-fs-nfs-permissions-per-user-subdirs.md)\.
+For step\-by\-step instructions, see [Walkthrough: Create Writable Per\-User Subdirectories and Configure Automatic Remounting on Reboot](accessing-fs-nfs-permissions-per-user-subdirs.md)\.
 + Allow users to write to the Amazon EFS file system root\.
 A user with root privileges can grant other users access to the file system\.
   + To change the Amazon EFS file system ownership to a non\-*root* user and group, use the following: